kahnu044/wordpress-docker/WebSite/wp-content/plugins/essential-blocks/readme.txt

 ##✨ READY AI CONTENT FOR RICH TEXT INPUT

 Get AI-generated content in one click for all your rich text input blocks.
 With this global AI feature, you can automatically create, modify, or personalize your text content fields for any Gutenberg block.

+🦾 GENERATE IMAGE WITH AI IN WORDPRESS
+Directly from your Gutenberg editor, generate AI images with your given prompt within a few seconds.
+To get the best output, customize options like AI model, image type, sizes, etc. Create AI images for Gutenberg blocks in one click.

 ##🧱 BLOCK PLUGIN WITH FULL CUSTOMIZATION